CTLT Investors Have Opportunit - GuruFocus.com

 Shareholders with losses exceeding $50,000 are encouraged to contact the firm.

-LOS ANGELES, March 24, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Catalent, Inc. ("Catalent" or the "Company") (NYSE: CTLT).
+BENSALEM, Pa., March 29, 2023 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Catalent, Inc. ("Catalent" or the "Company") (NYSE: CTLT).

 Class Period: August 30, 2021 – October 31, 2022